GPU-accelerated ECSs

 Notes

-• If a P3 ECS is created using a private image, make sure that the Tesla driver has been installed during the private image creation.
+• If a P3 ECS is created using a private image, make sure that the Tesla driver was installed during the private image creation.
 If not, install the driver for computing acceleration after the ECS is created.
 For details, see Installing a Tesla Driver and CUDA Toolkit on a GPU-accelerated ECS.

 Computing-accelerated P2s